jyxjjj/jyxjjj/README.md

 # Self Used User Configuration Files

-this is a branch but actually a repository can be aliased as `DOT Files`.
+this is a branch but actually a repository that can be aliased as `DOT Files`.

 ## LICENSE